sagecodes/intro-to-sql/README.md

 Rearrange table example:-->

-*Note:* When we query this isn't actually changing the database.
-You're just choosing what and how to look at the data.

 The same database can be used in different ways across applications at the same time.

 - Website could be pulling data to show your purchase history